Wilhelm2/ErrorDetectors/README.md

 ## Documentation

-Detailled documentation can be found in the documentation folder, which is providing documentation under the PDF and html format.
+Detailed documentation can be found in the documentation folder, which is providing documentation under the PDF and html format.
 Documentation has been written with [Doxygen](https://www.doxygen.nl/).

 # License